martiabr/putti-plotter-plot/spacestation/README.md

 - [ ] improve single solar panel with arm/connector
 - [ ] double normal line capsule - just 2x2 normal lines vs. 2xline shaded vs. 2xblack vs. 2xn normal lines
 - [ ] Capsule: just some randomly sampled normal lines
+- [ ] Connector: narrow black connector, height is just gain of smallest side
 - [ ] parallel lines capsule - just 1, 2, ... uniformly distributed or "shading" with a sine, or sine + normal lines
-- [ ] long construction beam type connectors
+- [ ] Connector: long construction beam type
-- [ ] connector with flat part in middle, so it goes in on both sides and has a long narrow "capsule" in the middle
+- [ ] Connector: flat part in middle, so it goes in on both sides and has a long narrow "capsule" in the middle
 - [ ] other solar panel arm variations
 - [ ] two double panels sticking out from arm

 ### Adding weights: